rust-lang/async-book/src/01_getting_started/02_why_async.md

 - **Futures are inert** in Rust and make progress only when polled.
 Dropping a future stops it from making further progress.
-- **Async is zero-cost** in Rust, and does not require heap allocations or dynamic dispatch.
+- **Async is zero-cost** in Rust, which means that you only pay for what you use.
+  Specifically, you can use async without heap allocations and dynamic dispatch, which is great for performance!
-  As such, you can use async Rust in constrained environments, such as embedded systems.
+  This also lets you use async in constrained environments, such as embedded systems.
 - **No built-in runtime** is provided by Rust.
 Instead, runtimes are provided by community maintained crates.
 - **Both single- and multithreaded** runtimes are available in Rust, which have